博纳精选

 Rich in culture, breathtaking views, and delicious food, Bali attracts millions of visitors annually.
 In fact, the number of tourist arrivals has only gone up since COVID restrictions were lifted, and it has now surpassed pre-pandemic levels.
 In 2023 alone, Bali welcomed over 14.6 million tourists, 5.2 million of which are foreign.
 This is a significant increase from the previous year, and the numbers are expected to continue growing.

 In recent years, the island of the Gods has also become a land of digital nomads.
 With plenty of workshops, boot camps, and networking opportunities, Bali has become the go-to destination for remote workers who want to have a good work-life balance and enjoy a laid-back island lifestyle.
 The visa-on-arrival policy combined with the relatively low cost of living have also made Bali particularly attractive to Russian expats.
-This has actually become a key factor fueling the recent property growth in Bali.
+This has actually become a key factor fuelling the recent property growth in Bali.

 Booming Market